 One of the things a brewer must know is how to create a yeast starter.
 Fortunately, it is a relatively simple process.

 If looking for a healthy yeast starter, a stir plate may be used.
-A stir plate is a piece of equipment used to keep the yeast starter stirred.
+A stir plate is a piece of equipment used to keep the yeast starter stirred and continue to mix oxygen into it.
 It is a device that uses a rotating magnetic field to move a stir bar.
 It is relatively easy to use.
 The brewer simply places a container of liquid on top of a plate.
 A stir bar, controlled by the magnet, stirs the liquid.

 The constant stirring and motion provided by a stir plate allow for the introduction of oxygen, which helps with cell growth and eliminates any hindering CO2.
 Keeping the starter stirred keeps the yeast from settling to the bottom, which leads to a sufficient pitch rate.
 Having a stir plate available relieves the burden of the brewer to have to remember to “shake or stir” their starter.

 The best way to make a yeast starter without using a stir plate